VinceWak/Labs_0116/module_2/Lab_6_Confidence-Intervals/README.md

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
+Open the `main.ipynb` file.
 Read the challenges and add your code and comments.

 You can either code your solutions using python or add your mathematical calculations using LaTeX.